UBC-MDS/524_Group5/CONTRIBUTING.md

 ## Pull Request Guidelines

+Before making a pull request for your proposed changes, please file an issue and confirm that someone from the team agrees that it's a valid problem.
+When proposing a bug fix, please illustrate the bug via a minimum reproducible example: [MRE](https://stackoverflow.com/help/minimal-reproducible-example).
+Furthermore, some of the guidelines to follow in your issue are as follows:

+1. Please be succinct and communicate your concerns without being superfluous.
+2. For contributions, explain how your proposal is an improvement.
+3. Don't hesitate to include any other details that could be helpful regarding your issue.

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include additional tests if appropriate.